wohaco/despace/venus_observing_system.md

 Maps of the near‑IR Venus surface emissivity at one wavelength (1.02 μm) were made for the first time using the VIRTIS instrument on Venus Express (Helbert et al., 2008; Mueller et al., 2008).
 Emission from the surface can be seen through windows in Venus’ spectrum, although VEX’s orbit allowed only the southern hemisphere of Venus to be mapped.
 Nevertheless, numerous geologic features, including large shield volcanoes ([EVN‑076](venus.md), Smrekar et al., 2010) correlate with surface emissivity differences.
 VOS will map the nightside thermal emissivity from the L2 spacecraft in 5 wavelengths, producing 5‑point near‑IR spectra over the entire globe (([EVN‑056](venus.md))).
 With increasingly available laboratory spectra at Venus surface conditions, these measurements will place strong constraints on Venus’ surface mineralogy ([EVN‑023](venus.md)) & how it may change over time due to reactions with the atmosphere ([EVN‑041](venus.md)).
 VOS will also be able to definitively determine whether granitic continent‑like crust exists on Venus, which could only have been emplaced when there was abundant water at the surface ([EVN‑040](venus.md), Hashimoto et al., 2008).

 **Search for Biogenic signatures.** ([EVN‑053](venus.md))
 The possibility of life in the niche of Venus’ clouds has been sporadically considered for more than half a century & has recently received more attention due to advances in studying life in extreme environments.
 Since the physical properties of any microorganisms are likely to be similar to the known cloud particle properties in the mid & upper cloud layers (e.g. Mode 1 & Mode 2 particles), a means of discrimination is required.
-To make these measurements, aerial platforms capable of sampling the habitable region which may extend from about 48 to 62 km above the mean surface are required.
+To make these measurements, aerial platforms capable of sampling the habitable region which may extend from about 48 to 62 ㎞ above the mean surface are required.
 Potential measurements include:
 (Ⅰ) spectral properties,
 (Ⅱ) physical properties,
 (Ⅲ) chemical properties.